MadStats/reflections-on-presentations-JacquelineGu/Group1.md

+Title of presentation: Game

+What were aspects of the presentation that you liked: The data is cool, the topic seems interesting.

+What were aspects of the presentations for which you had concerns or questions: Why a lot of players are removed from the data without affecting the analysis?
+The presentation is not clear enough.

+Title of presentation: Traffic

+What were aspects of the presentation that you liked: Clear structure and steps.

+What were aspects of the presentations for which you had concerns or questions: All the predictors are somehow correlated.

+Title of presentation: Songs

+What were aspects of the presentation that you liked: The word cloud is amazing!

+What were aspects of the presentations for which you had concerns or questions:

-Title of presentation:
+Title of presentation: NBA

 What were aspects of the presentation that you liked:

-What were aspects of the presentations for which you had concerns or questions:
+What were aspects of the presentations for which you had concerns or questions: I'm not that clear what they are really exploring.
+Seems that their thesis is focusing on the salary, but what they actually showed is Curry's performance?